Market Data Cleansing

 class A,B,C xplStyle;

-You can monitor the key steps of the MD XM workflow progress in more detail at the dashboard level, as described in the section below.
+You can monitor the key steps of the market data cleansing workflow progress in more detail at the dashboard level, as described in the section below.

-Key Steps of the Market Data XM Workflow
+Key Steps of the Market Data Cleansing Workflow

 Under Data Cleansing/Market Data, once you have started a workflow by creating a dashboard, you can monitor the key steps of its progress at the dashboard level.